Ring-Necked Shrimp (Macrobrachium assamense)

 If you have ever asked what is blue mary, the answer is a selectively bred blue form of cherry shrimp with a softer, more translucent look than heavily opaque blue lines.
 Adult size is usually 2.5-3 cm, with females larger and fuller-bodied than males.
 The body shows blue tissue colour through a semi-clear shell, which can range from pale sky blue to deeper steel-blue depending on genetics, diet, age and background.

-Searches such as what color is mary blue or even what color is marian blue reflect how people try to define this shade.
+Searches such as what color is mary blue reflect how people try to define this shade.
 In aquarium terms, Blue Mary is usually a cool translucent blue, sometimes with a slight smoky undertone.
 Females are more intensely coloured and may show a visible saddle behind the head when mature.
 Males are slimmer, often lighter and more transparent.

 Compared with standard cherry shrimp for sale strains, Blue Mary offers a calmer, more glassy look.
 It is different from Blue Dream, which is often more solid and opaque.
 It is also distinct from Blue Rili, which has clear body sections.
 If you like comparing colour forms, take a look at Super Red Sakura Shrimp, Orange Sakura Shrimp and Red Sakura Shrimp to see how body opacity and pigment coverage vary across Neocaridina lines.

 To improve colour, use dark substrate, stable minerals, moderate feeding and a planted environment.
-Our photos show the translucent blue effect clearly, especially on mature females viewed against dark moss and wood.
+Mature females show the translucent blue effect most clearly, especially against dark moss and wood.

 One of the biggest questions for new keepers is what can live with freshwater shrimp.
 Blue Marys are peaceful, non-territorial and among the best shrimp for community tank setups when tank mates are chosen carefully.
 The main risk is not aggression from the shrimp, but predation from fish.
 Even small fish may eat baby shrimp.